Student Financial Services

 Grant Amounts

-All FAFSA applicants are automatically considered for all grants and awarded the maximum amount of Pell according to the federal payment schedule.
-Standard award amounts for SEOG and ASAP are $300/year for 2012-2013.
+All FAFSA applicants are automatically considered for all grants.
+Pell grant recipients are awarded the maximum amounts based on eligibility according to the federal payment schedule.
+Standard award amounts for SEOG and ASAP range from $300-$800/year.
 Students must be eligible for a Pell Grant in order to receive SEOG or ASAP.
-Both SEOG and ASAP are limited funds.
+Both SEOG and ASAP funds are limited.

-Beginning with the 2011-2012 award year, Pell eligible students may receive only a single Pell award each academic year.
+Pell grants are awarded exclusively to undergraduate students.
 Students may receive an amount up to the maximum award for which he or she is eligible.
 Pell grants are awarded based on full-time enrollment but will be reduced for less than full-time enrollment.

-LIFETIME ELIGIBILITY FOR PELL GRANT IS NOW LIMITED: The Consolidated Appropriations Act of 2012 reduced the duration of a student's eligibility to receive the Pell grant from 18 semesters (or its equivalent) to 12 semesters (or its equivalent).
-This provision applies to all Federal Pell grant eligibile students effective with the 2012-2013 award year.
+LIFETIME ELIGIBILITY FOR PELL GRANT IS NOW LIMITED.
+The Consolidated Appropriations Act of 2012 reduced the duration of a student's eligibility to receive the Pell grant from 18 semesters (or its equivalent) to 12 semesters (or its equivalent).
+This provision applies to all Federal Pell grant eligible students.
 Students should be mindful of the Pell grant lifetime eligibility limits when making academic plans.
 Students who provided an email address when filing the FAFSA will be notified by the U. S. Department Education when he or she is near or has exceeded the lifetime eligibility.